Are you live in an urban area?

 Disadvantages of a Roof Garden

 It goes without saying; roof gardening can benefit you in many ways.
 But it also brings you some problems.

 Don’t be scared.

-You need to know that, garden containers and raised beds can damage your roof for holding extra weight, and strong wind can harm your plants and seedlings.
+You need to know that garden container and raised beds can damage your roof for holding extra weight, and strong wind can harm your plants and seedlings.

-It will be challenging if your roof has no options to get a connection of water supply.
-Besides, any leakage of water can damage your roof, moreover without a proper drainage system water can soaking down from your roof to outside.
+It will be challenging if your roof has no options to get a connection to the water supply.
+Besides, any water leakage can damage your roof.

 No matter how big or small your garden is!
-It will bring you peace and give an opportunity to spend some quality time with Mother Nature.
+It will bring you peace and allow you to spend quality time with Mother Nature.